CumulusNetworks/docs/content/cumulus-linux-511/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting-EVPN.md

 To display the VNI routing table for all VNIs, run the vtysh `show bgp l2vpn evpn route vni all` command.

-To view the EVPN RIB with NVUE, run the `nv show vrf <vrf> router bgp address-family l2vpn-evpn loc-rib rd <rd> route-type <type> route` command.
+To view the EVPN RIB with NVUE, run the `nv show vrf <vrf> router bgp address-family l2vpn-evpn route` command.

 ## Show the VRF BGP Routing Table